-- Revenues-Original estimated budgets for revenues were \$5,984,022 versus the final budget of \$6,414,131.
-Major components of revenue and their original budget versus final budget increase was due to the tax revenue from Consumers Power that was not anticipated in the original budget. - Expenditures The original budget for expenditures was \$6,134,064 versus the final budget of \$6,670,013.
+- Revenues-Original estimated budgets for revenues were \$6,225,243 versus the final budget of \$6,143,546.
+Major components of revenue and their original budget versus final budget decrease was due to the following: - Special education was down - Decrease in enrollment - Expenditures The original budget for expenditures was \$6,092,319 versus the final budget of \$6,248,397.
+The major components of original versus final budget increase was due to the adjustments on state aid pertaining to special education and the penalty on the Counselor agreement.
+In addition, there were capital outlay that were not originally budgeted.